Jonathan Bailey: Television breakthrough and success on stage (2011–2019)

+International recognition and work on film (2020–present)

-Since 2020, Bailey has starred in the Shondaland-produced Netflix series Bridgerton, an adaptation of Julia Quinn's Regency romance novels, as Anthony, Viscount Bridgerton.
-His portrayal was critically acclaimed, and gained him international recognition.
-The second series, which centered around his character, became the most watched English-language television series on Netflix at the time with 656.16 million hours viewed in its first 28 days of release, and debuted number one in 92 countries on the platform on 25 March 2022.
-Kevin Fallon of The Daily Beast elaborating on Bailey's "exquisite lead performance", wrote that "he has an exceptional ability to carry his angst, pain, and guilt with him without bogging down things into a somber drag."
+Since 2020, Bailey has starred in the Shondaland-produced Netflix series Bridgerton, an adaptation of Julia Quinn's Regency romance novels, as Anthony, 9th Viscount Bridgerton.
+His portrayal was critically acclaimed, and gained him wide recognition.
+The second series, which centered around his character, became the most watched English-language television series on Netflix at the time.
+The Daily Beast elaborating on Bailey's "exquisite lead performance", wrote that "he has an exceptional ability to carry his angst, pain, and guilt with him without bogging down things into a somber drag."

 Bailey headlined the acclaimed 2022 West End revival of Mike Bartlett's play Cock at the Ambassadors Theatre, reuniting him with his Company director Elliot.
-The Observers Kate Kellaway called it an "immaculate production", with The Arts Desk writing that it was "brutal, bruising, and brilliant".
-In the lead role, Bailey's "terrific performance" was "utterly captivating", with Varietys David Benedict writing that his "whiplash comic timing lifts his character from self-obsessed to scintillating, a quality he uses both artfully and artlessly."
+The Observer called it an "immaculate production", with The Arts Desk writing that it was "brutal, bruising, and brilliant".
+In the lead role, Bailey's "terrific performance" was "utterly captivating", with Variety noting that his "whiplash comic timing lifts his character from self-obsessed to scintillating, a quality he uses both artfully and artlessly."

+In 2023, Bailey starred opposite Matt Bomer in the Showtime adaptation of Fellow Travelers.
+His performance was described by The Washington Post as "sensational" and won him a Critics' Choice Award for Best Supporting Actor in a Miniseries and earned him a nomination for a Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
+The following year, he had a guest appearance in the third series of the teen drama Heartstopper.

+Bailey played Fiyero in the musical fantasy films Wicked (2024) and Wicked: For Good (2025), based on the musical of the same name.
+He was deemed a standout by critics with The Guardian writing that he "uncorks an outrageous scene-stealer as the hetero-camp Fiyero", and ABC News noting that his performance was a "display of song, dance and acting virtuosity".
+He contributed to the film's soundtrack with the song "Dancing Through Life", which debuted at number 90 on Billboard Hot 100, peaking at number eighty-six.
+His performance earned him a nomination for a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role, alongside another nomination for the film's cast for Outstanding Performance by a Cast in a Motion Picture.

+He played the titular role of Richard II at the Bridge Theatre in Nicholas Hytner's production of Shakespeare's play of the same name until May 2025.
+The same year, Bailey starred in Jurassic World Rebirth directed by Gareth Edwards.